5 Cool Tools to Market Your WordPress Plugins and Themes

 If you need more data-driven solutions to improve your plugin or theme and learn more about customer behavior, analytics from Freemius Insights can be your awesome helper in gathering desirable metrics.

 Freemius is a SaaS solution, so to make it work for your WordPress plugin or theme, you’ll need to integrate them with Freemius’ WordPress SDK by copying and pasting a snippet of code.
 This will generate an opt-in screen for all users who activate your plugin or theme.
-By user’s permission, you’ll get all data, learn why they abandon, automate your marketing, and more.
+With the user’s permission, you’ll get all data, learn why they abandon, automate your marketing, and more.

 What if you try it and figure out that you need to refocus the whole marketing thing?
 Don’t guess!
 If you need more numbers, go ahead and start using Freemius for free.